nathaneastwood/fablore/README.md

 <p align="right"><a href="#readme-top">Back to top</a></p>

+## 📏 Linking Rules

+Heroes and documented places will have links to their respective pages.
+Characters, animals, plants, food, drink, etc. will have a hover over tooltip generated using [`mdbook-hints`](#mdbook-hints).

 ## 📜 License

 Code in this repository is licensed under the **MIT License**.
 All lore content is © Legend Story Studios.
 See [LICENSE](./LICENSE) for details.